apify/crawlee/README.md

 npm install apify
 ```

-Then you'll need to specify where the SDK should store the data.
+You'll need to specify where the SDK should store the crawling data.
 Either define the `APIFY_LOCAL_STORAGE_DIR` environment variable to store the data locally on your disk
 or define `APIFY_TOKEN` to store the data to Apify cloud platform.